 Conduct risk is the risk that the actions of the company have a negative impact on customers, competition in the marketplace or market integrity and reputation.
 This risk can crystallise for many reasons, including compliance failures, conflicts of interest, poor culture and individual behaviour.
-It may negatively impact the company's reputation leading to loss of business, and/or regulatory sanctions.
+It may negatively impact the company's reputation leading to loss of business, and/or regulatory or criminal sanctions.
+Accountability for conduct rests with functional units across the Company which own their respective conduct risks.

-Effective identification and management of Conduct risk is key to the Company's future success.
-The Company has implemented a Conduct Risk management framework which identifies and manages Conduct risk within including through;
+The Company has implemented a Conduct Risk management framework which identifies and manages Conduct Risk including through:

-- Compliance policies and front office desk procedures - A risk assessment framework covering conduct risk identification and mitigation, informing the compliance programme - Measures of Board risk appetite for Conduct risk in the context of the Company's strategic objectives and business plan

-- A formal compliance monitoring programme to review the effectiveness of key controls to mitigate potential conduct risk exposure - Production and analysis of Conduct risk management information - Company-wide Conduct risk training and awareness programme.
+- Compliance policies and front office desk procedures - A risk assessment framework covering conduct risk identification and mitigation, informing the compliance programme - Measures of Board risk appetite for Conduct risk in the context of the Company's strategic objectives and business plan - A formal compliance monitoring programme which includes assessing the effectiveness of key controls mitigating potential conduct risk exposure - Production and analysis of Conduct risk management information - Company-wide Conduct risk training and awareness programme.